Driving a 500 mile castle tour of Scotland is one way to see the beautiful countryside and cities, with a unique theme.

 My favorite place to stay in Pitlochry is Northlands Bed & Breakfast (not sponsored).
 You will be treated like royalty here and not only are the accommodations top-notch, but so is the amazing breakfast you will be served.
 Be sure to book in advance, though, as we were unable to stay here on this last trip as it was fully booked :( From here, you can drive to nearby Aberfeldy and Loch Tay.

 Day 4.
-Inverness (131 miles/3h 30m) Today is the first real driving day, mostly through Cairngorms National Park.
+Inverness (131 miles/3h 30m) Today is the first real driving day of the 500 mile castle tour of Scotland.
+It is mostly through Cairngorms National Park.

 PRACTICAL DRIVING TIPS: